leeang/Embedded-System-Design/notes.md

 Things which are simultaneous happen or exist at the same time. 同时的

 polling n.
 Polling, or polled operation, in computer science, refers to actively sampling the status of an external device by a client program as a synchronous activity.
-Polling is most often used in terms of input/output (I/O), and is also referred to as polled I/O or software-driven I/O. 论询
+Polling is most often used in terms of input/output (I/O), and is also referred to as polled I/O or software-driven I/O. 轮询

 Polling is checking if the button is pressed over and over again.
 wastes CPU cycles